AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Prehensile Tail.*** Your tail is dexterous enough to use basic tools, pick up objects, and hold you up when hanging from something.
 Your tail cannot wield weapons or heavy objects, but can be used to grab Potions or hold a Wooden Shield.

-***Monkey Business.*** You can use either Wisdom (Animal Handling) or Charisma (Persuasion) when trying to communicate with non-sapient simians, and you have Advantage on these Ability Checks.
+***Monkey Business.*** You can use either Wisdom (Animal Handling) or Charisma (Persuasion) checks when trying to communicate with non-sapient simians, and you have Advantage on these Ability Checks.

 {{imageMaskCorner12,--offsetX:55%,--offsetY:-52%,--rotation:0
   ![hot-spring](https://cdn.cardsrealm.com/images/cartas/neo-kamigawa-neon-dynasty/en/crop-med/invigorating-hot-spring-223.jpeg?8705){position:aboslute,bottom:-1px,right:-200px,height:40%}